SavitarRL/QOSF-QC-Mentorship/less_than_k/README.md

 #### 2. The encoding problem
 Our current implementation uses a straightforward encoding method to represent numbers in binary format for quantum state preparation.
-While quantum searching provides us with a quadratic speedup, the encoding runtime takes $\mathcal{O}(n\log_2{N_\text{qubits}})$ and is the limiting factor/bottleneck for overall performance.
+While our implementation offers a quadratic speedup only in the quantum searching stage, we still need to traverse through list_n in other parts of the code.
+The encoding runtime takes $\mathcal{O}(n\log_2{N_\text{qubits}})$ and is the limiting factor/bottleneck for overall performance.
 Exploring more efficient encoding techniques could enhance the overall performance of the algorithm, potentially reducing the number of qubits required and improving the algorithm's scalability.

 #### 3. Additional cases to consider -> The encoding problem continued